jcable/SampleCamelLambda/README.md

 # SampleCamelLambda
-Using Apache Quarkus to deploy an Apache Camel Route in an AWS Lambda
+Using RedHat Quarkus to deploy an Apache Camel Route in an AWS Lambda

 A small example to demonstrate using Apache Camel in AWS Lambda.